Instant Pot Parmesan Risotto

 • Refrigerator Storage: Store in airtight containers for 3-5 days.
 Risotto will thicken as it cools.

 • Reheating Method: Reheat gently on the stovetop over medium heat, stirring in additional broth or cream to restore creamy consistency.
-Cover and stir occasionally to distribute heat evenly.
+Cover and stir occasionally to evenly distribute the heat.

 • Microwave Option: Cover with a damp paper towel and microwave in 30-second intervals, stirring between intervals to prevent hot spots.